Tippet: Other denominations

 In the British Army, all serving chaplains are issued with a tippet to be worn directly over battledress when ministering in conflict zones.
 Anglican chaplains wear the standard black tippet, whilst Roman Catholic chaplains are distinguished by a violet coloured tippet.

 Some Lutherans also use the tippet.
 Members of the Lutheran Society of the Holy Trinity wear a black tippet embroidered with the Society's seal when presiding at the daily office.

 The black preaching scarf (or rarely blue, grey, or green) is also worn by some Scottish Presbyterian ministers and other non-conformist clergy.

+Bachelors and Doctors of Divinity

+Those who hold the degrees of BD, MTh, and/or DD may usually wear the tippet over their academic robes (at Oxford University, it is prescribed as part of the DD academic full dress, whilst for others it is optional).
+Usually, the gown or robe of these degrees will have a cord and button on the yoke in order to facilitate the tippet being secured at the back when worn.

 British military nurses

 A different and non-religious sort of tippet, a shoulder-length cape, has been part of the uniform of British military nurses or of nursing uniforms in Commonwealth countries.
 These are often decorated with piping and may have badges or insignia indicating the wearer's rank.